What are the three DWI Detection Phases?

 After police arrest a driver for DUI in Texas, they request the driver blow into a breathalyzer.
 This machine measures the amount of alcohol in a driver’s system.
 More importantly, the officer reads the driver a legal warning called a DIC-24.
 The DIC-24 is pictured above.
 In short, this warning tells the driver what will happen if the driver does not provide a breath sample.

-San Antonio, Texas DUI Defense
+San Antonio DUI Criminal Defense Attorney.

 This knowledge allows the driver to explore his or her options.
 In some cases, the three phases described above may prove the driver is DUI.
 But in other cases, the evidence may show the driver is sober and not guilty of DUI.
 In these cases, the driver should plead not guilty and go to trial.
 Because it is not illegal to have a drink and then drive.
 It is only illegal to drive while you are intoxicated.
 Or as one writer put it, “A man may drink and not be drunk[.]”